paritytech/substrate-api-sidecar/README.md

 ### Preparation

 1. Checkout a branch `name-v5-0-1`.
-When deciding what version will be released it is important to look over the past commits since the last release and the updated dependencies release notes in step 2 to see if this will be a major, minor, or patch release.
-If you have any questions feel free to ask the maintainers.
+When deciding what version will be released it is important to look over 1) PRs since the last release and 2) release notes for any updated polkadot-js dependencies as they may affect type definitions.

 2. Ensure we have the latest polkadot-js dependencies